Ramadan: 13 questions you have about Muslims' holy month - answered

 For non-Muslim countries there are different approaches: some will follow a national mosque or reputable Islamic authority, some follow another Muslim country.

-This year it is anticipated Ramadan will run from the evening of Sunday 5 May to Wednesday 5 June, depending on the phases of the moon.
+In 2019, Ramadan ran from the evening of Sunday 5 May to Wednesday 5 June.

 Why do Muslims fast?